 - Use a timer and start small.
 You can gradually add time to your reading.

 - When reading aloud, don’t be afraid to let your children draw, build with LEGO blocks, or work on other handicrafts to keep their hands occupied.

 - If your children are still young, start reading aloud now.
 Picture books are a great place to start.

 - Enjoy audiobooks.
 Not only does mom or dad get a break from reading aloud, but audiobooks offer new voices, dialects, and even dramatic effects that can draw in more reluctant listeners.
 If your children have trouble sitting still for audiobooks at the house, try listening in the car.

 - When transitioning from shorter books to longer ones like chapter books, adventures are a great place to start.
 Kids who beg to keep reading when you stop at places that leave them on the edge of their seats are kids who get hooked on books.

 - Include a book or two as gifts each birthday and at Christmas to begin building a library.
 Books that are easily accessible become friends much more readily.

-Final Reading Encouragement
+Homeschool Reading Encouragement